kg-construct/r2rml-implementation-report/README.md

 engine_command: java -jar morph-rdb.jar -p properties.properties # command to run your engine
 ```

-6. Install the requirements of the script `python3 -m pip install requirements.txt`
+6. Install the requirements of the script `python3 -m pip install -r requirements.txt`
 7. Run the script `python3 test.py config.ini`
 8. Your results will appear in `test-cases/results.ttl` in RDF and in `test-cases/results.csv` in CSV.